CliveTran/clivetran.xyz/static/useful-tips-that-will-make-your-life-easier-as-a-developer.md

 &nbsp;

-Here some tips that I use literally everyday as a Software Engineer:
+Here are some tips that I use literally everyday as a Software Engineer:

 * ##### Take advantage of ChatGPT whenever you can